Sponsors of

 including Shelsley Walsh hill climbs.
 Owen and wife Lynne attended the WSM Re-Union in 2001 at Rockingham, the Wing

-Healey week-end at Wyboston in 2004.
+Healey week-end at Wyboston in 2004 and WSM50 (right) in September 2012.
 They sold their mint and very original

 Ford Capri to a museum in Scotland, and acquired a red Mark 1 Sprite in